joereynolds/joereynolds.github.io/_posts/2019-06-05-better-error-messages-for-everyone.md

 }
 ```

-This error is rife with opportunity to supploy more information:
+This error is rife with opportunity to supply more information:

 ```
 class PermissionDeniedException